Nekmo/ansible-keepass/README.rst

 Ansible Keepass Plugin
 ######################
 Use **become** (sudo) in Ansible **without giving any password** and safely.
-This plugin connects to **keepass HTTP** to request the password.
+This plugin connects to **keepassHTTP** or **KeepassXC Browser** to request the password.
 The connection is encrypted and requires a first confirmation.
 The token for Keepass HTTP is stored using the keyring of the system and the passwords are only accessible while the Keepass database is open.

 Installation
 ============